x95castle1/convention-server-accelerator/README.md

 ### make install

 This will deploy `install-server/server-it.yaml` onto the current cluster.
 This is useful for quick testing.
-This will create a new namespace `multi-purpose-convention` and configure cartographer conventions to use this convention provider along with self signed certs.
+This will create a new namespace `ARTIFACT_ID_PLACEHOLDER` and configure cartographer conventions to use this convention provider along with self signed certs.

 ```shell
 make install